-Who has an old cookie tin laying around their house that gets rarely used?
-Especially an older one with cheesy and out-dated prints on them?
+Who has an old cookie tin laying around their house?
+Especially an older one with cheesy and outdated prints on them?

 Maybe you aren’t raising your hand.
 If that is the case, then you can enter any thrift store and find a boat load of these seemingly lifeless containers for dirt cheap.

 I decided to give these cookie tins that I found at a thrift store a make-over – and give them new life!